emre/byteball-rpc-client/README.md

+#### byteball-rpc-client

 byteball-rpc-client is a python library to interact with the [headless byteball](https://github.com/byteball/headless-byteball)'s
 RPC interface.

-In order to access the RPC service, you need to setup a private headless wallet with RPC enabled.
+In order to access the RPC service, you need to [setup a private headless wallet with RPC enabled](https://github.com/byteball/headless-byteball/wiki/Running-RPC-service).
 Once you setup it, you can access to these methods via any programming language.

 - getinfo (State of then DAG)